State police: Wagon Mound family members, including 2 girls, killed in alcohol related crash; suspect arrested

 State police said Romero was backing out of a driveway when her 2004 Saturn was rear-ended at high speed by a 2022 Toyota driven by Jesse Joel Blanco, 22, of Wagon Mound.

 Blanco was charged with three counts of vehicular homicide while driving intoxicated, aggravated DWI causing great bodily harm, speeding and reckless driving.
-Records show he was booked to the San Miguel County jail on Saturday morning.
+Records show he was booked in the San Miguel County jail Saturday morning.

 Dominic Armijo — a 20-year-old passenger in Blanco's car — was charged with tampering with evidence after police said he tried to hide an alcohol container, according to the release.